GauravKhanolkar-create/Library-Management-System/README.md

 Admins: Add, delete, and view issued books.

-(c) Assumptions and Limitations
+**(c) Assumptions and Limitations**

-Assumptions:-
+**Assumptions:-**

 Data Validity:

-User IDs and passwords are valid and unique.

-Book IDs and names are consistent and accurate.
+User IDs and passwords are valid and unique.Book IDs and names are consistent and accurate.

-Fixed Database Schema:

-The database schema remains unchanged; modifications would require code updates.
+Fixed Database Schema:The database schema remains unchanged; modifications would require code updates.

-Limitations:-
+**Limitations:-**

 Security:No encryption for sensitive data such as passwords.